bloomen/transwarp/README.md

 transwarp is a header-only C++ library for task concurrency.
-It allows you to easily create a graph of tasks where every task can be executed asynchronously. transwarp is designed for ease of use, portability, and scalability.
-It is written in C++11 and only depends on the standard library.
+It allows you to easily create a graph of tasks where every task can be executed asynchronously. transwarp is written in C++11 and only depends on the standard library.
 Just copy `src/transwarp.h` to your project and off you go!
 Tested with GCC, Clang, and Visual Studio.